 - Decline and accept replies (and the “yes, but” negotiation in between)

-1. Reply to cold InMail (open)
+1. Reply to cold InMail (interested)

 2. Reply to cold InMail (not now, leave door open)

-3. Reply asking for more info before screen
+3. Ask for info before the screen

 4. Reschedule a screen